-All figures are in USD unless otherwise noted.
+All figures are in U.S. Dollars unless otherwise noted.
 Public finance statistics reported on a general government basis unless specified.

 The principal methodology is the Global Methodology for Rating Sovereign Governments https://www.dbrsmorningstar.com/research/381451/global-methodology-for-rating-sovereign-governments (July 9, 2021).

-Other applicable methodologies include the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings https://www.dbrsmorningstar.com/research/373262/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings (February 3, 2021).
+Other applicable methodologies include the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings; https://www.dbrsmorningstar.com/research/373262 (February 3, 2021).

 Generally, the conditions that lead to the assignment of a Negative or Positive trend are generally resolved within a 12-month period.
 DBRS Morningstar’s outlooks and ratings are monitored.

-The primary sources of information used for this rating include U.S. Department of Treasury, Office of Management and Budget, Congressional Budget Office, Federal Reserve, Bureau of Economic Analysis, IMF, World Bank, BIS, S&P Corelogic, and Haver Analytics.
+The primary sources of information used for this rating include U.S. Treasury, Office of Management and Budget, Congressional Budget Office, Federal Reserve, Bureau of Economic Analysis, IMF, World Bank, UN, and Haver Analytics.
 DBRS Morningstar considers the information available to it for the purposes of providing this rating was of satisfactory quality.

 This rating was not initiated at the request of the rated entity.